Unity-Technologies/ProjectAuditor/Documentation~/index.md

 * BuildReport: timing and size information of the last build.
 * Assets information

+## Requirements
+Project Auditor is meant to be compatible with Unity versions from 2018 to the latest [Long-Term Support](https://unity3d.com/unity/qa/lts-releases) (recommended).

+Note that most recent Project Auditor version to support 2017 or earlier is [0.5.0-preview](https://github.com/Unity-Technologies/ProjectAuditor/releases/tag/0.5.0-preview).

 ## Installation
 At this time, Project Auditor is not discoverable via Package Manager so it has to be installed manually.